caressingbeast/grocery-list/README.md

 # Grocery List App

-This is a simple, responsive grocery list app, built with Node and Angular.
+A simple grocery list app built with Node and Angular.